1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The Alliance effectively made Indian rulers puppets of the British.

-34. The Raja of Tanjore was forced to accept Subsidiary Alliance in:
+34. The Raja of Tanjore was forced to accept Subsidiary Alliance in___________.

 A) 1799